TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Performance Evaluation

 \subsubsection{Results}

-\edit{Of the 299 tasks, 287 were successfully executed, with a 96.0\% success rate.}{Our agents successfully executed 287 of the 299 tasks, achieving a 96.0\% success rate.} \edit{Interestingly, most failure cases (7 tasks, 2.3\%) were caused by inaccurate task descriptions, such as ``enter the search query,'' however no query was specified.
-Although we prompted the LLM to generate each task with reasonable and specific details necessary for task execution, occasionally the model still outputted tasks without such details.}{Most failures (7 tasks, 2.3\%) were caused by the LLM generating incomplete task descriptions, such as specifying a search action without providing a query text.} \edit{Another 5 tasks (1.7\%) failed due to discrepancy between the generated task and the observed interface when performing the task, likely a result of content refreshes.
-We mitigate this by generating tasks immediately before execution on each screen, however cannot eliminate the time delay entirely.}{The remaining 5 failures (1.7\%) were due to content refreshing on the screen between task generation and execution, a delay our system mitigates but cannot entirely eliminate.} \edit{Overall, most tasks identified could be performed successfully via the agents, demonstrating the robustness of \toolName's task execution.}{The high success rate on these accessible screens demonstrates the robustness of our agentic task execution.}
+Our agents successfully executed 287 of the 299 tasks, achieving a 96.0\% success rate.
+Most failures (7 tasks, 2.3\%) were caused by the LLM generating incomplete task descriptions, such as specifying a search action without providing a query text.
+The remaining 5 failures (1.7\%) were due to content refreshing on the screen between task generation and execution, a delay our system mitigates but cannot entirely eliminate.
+The high success rate on these accessible screens demonstrates the robustness of our agentic task execution.